danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ## Who Made the Change?

-PaperTrail can optionally populate a `whodunnit` column in the `xxx_versions` table to record the logged in user that made the change.
+PaperTrail can optionally populate a `whodunnit` column in the `{model}_versions` table to record the logged in user that made the change.
 If the controller has a `current_user` method available, a controller callback can be specified that will automatically populate `whodunnit` with `current_user.id`.
-Since this project is using devise, there is a `current_user` method available on the controller, so we can specify the callback on the base controller as follows:
+Since this project is using devise, there is a [current_user](https://github.com/heartcombo/devise#controller-filters-and-helpers) helper method available on the controller, so we can specify the callback on the base controller as follows:

 ```ruby
 # app/controllers/application_controller.rb